 Elizabeth Figa, Associate Professor; Ph.D., University of Illinois.
 Ethnographic study of information retrieval, information behavior, storytelling and oral tradition; narrative analysis; historical research methods.

 Martin Halbert, Associate Professor and Dean of Libraries; Ph.D., Emory University.
 Leadership and social change; digital libraries.

-Suliman Hawamdeh, Professor and Chair of the Department of Library and Information Sciences; Ph.D., University of Sheffield.
+Suliman Hawamdeh, Professor, Director of Information Science Ph.D.
+Program and Department Chair; Ph.D., University of Sheffield.
 Information studies.

 Janet Hilbun, Assistant Professor; Ph.D., Rutgers University.
 School libraries; young adult literature.

 Jeonghyun Kim, Assistant Professor; Ph.D., Rutgers University.
 Digital content management in libraries, museums and archives; human information behavior; information architecture.

 Shawne D. Miksa, Associate Professor; Ph.D., Florida State University.
 Organization, control and access to information entities; classification research and theory; information retrieval; bibliometrics; scholarly communication.

 William E. Moen, Associate Professor, Associate Dean for Research in the College of Information and Director of the Texas Center for Digital Knowledge; Ph.D., Syracuse University.
 Information organization; metadata; networked information discovery and retrieval; information technology standards; development and implementation; information policy; digital libraries; networked services design.

 Brian OíConnor, Professor; Ph.D., University of California- Berkeley.
 Image document access; information seeking behavior; browsing studies; representation of questions and documents.